mIRC-Scripters/mirckb/docs/source/commands/play.rst

     * - -lN
       - Forces the specified line number to be played.

-This two switches only apply for a /play request initiated via a remote definition, not by you:
+These two switches only apply for a /play request initiated via a remote definition, not by you:

 .. list-table::
     :widths: 15 85